rakeshkota19/aws_saa/s3/kms.md

 - backed by physical key material
 - generated or imported
 - KMS keys can be operated on data upto 4 kb of data
 - isolated to a region and never leaves
+- multi region keys are allowed using replicaton
-- aws owned and customer owned
+- aws owned(aws services manages and owns them) and customer owned
-- aws managed - automatically created by customer or customer managed keys - created by customer and more configurable
+- aws managed - automatically created by aws when we use aws services such as s3 or customer managed keys - created by customer and more configurable
-- all support rotation
+- all support rotation, aws managed cannot be disabled, customer owned, rotation is disabled)
 - Aliases - refer to keys
+- all previous backing keys will be stored so that previous versions can be accessed

 ## DEK - Data encryption keys